quicwg/multipath/draft-ietf-quic-multipath.md

 * Client starts path 1 from address 192.0.2.1 to server address 198.51.100.1
 * Client starts path 2 from address 192.0.2.2 to server address 198.51.100.1
-* both paths are used for a while.
+* Both paths are used for a while.
 * Server sends packet from address 198.51.100.1 to client address 192.0.2.1, with CID indicating path=2.
 * Client receives packet, recognizes a path migration, update source address of path 2 to 192.0.2.1.